JimiIT92/BetterCopperAge/README.md

 New Decorative Blocks for Iron and Gold has been added, putting them in parity with Copper!

 Here's what's new:
+- Iron Button
+  - Crafted with an Iron Block through the Stonecutter.
+Stay pressed for 15 ticks (in between wooden and stone buttons)
 - Iron Grate
   - Crafted with 4 Iron Blocks, like a Copper Grate.
 Can be waterlogged
+- Gold Button
+  - Crafted with a Gold Block through the Stonecutter.
+Stay pressed for 5 ticks (lower than wooden buttons)
 - Golden Grate
   - Crafted with 4 Gold Blocks, like a Copper Grate.
 Can be waterlogged